KerekesDavid/pycolytics/README.md

 # Pycolytics
 A tiny webservice for logging software analytics events.
+It takes HTTP requests, and puts them into an SQLite database,

 The goal of this library is to be easy to set up and easy to use.
 Minimal dependencies, no complicated database setups.